National Police Agency (Taiwan): Military Police

-According to the "Law of the dispatching of Judicial Police Personnel," military police can deal with civilian affairs under the supervision of the public prosecutor(s) from all court prosecutors' offices at all levels under the Ministry of Justice.
-Sometimes public prosecutors will direct military police to handle large-scale searches or arrests when investigating cases of police-related crimes, prostitution, or fugitive recovery.
+According to the Law of the dispatching of Judicial Police Personnel, military police may investigate civilian matters under the supervision of the public prosecutor(s) from all court prosecutors' offices at all levels under the Ministry of Justice.
+Public prosecutors may also direct military police to handle large-scale searches or arrests when investigating cases of police-related crimes, prostitution, or fugitive recovery.

-counter-terrorism Special forces
+Counter-terrorism Special forces

 Regarding counter-terrorism, there are three company-size troops of special forces under the operational control of the Ministry of National Defense: